-Marketing terminology can sometimes feel like a different language, here are some of the terms that you might come across and wonder what they are:
+Marketing terminology can sometimes feel like a different language, here are some of the terms that you might come across, explained.

 B2B is an acronym for Business to Business, meaning companies who target other companies as their clients, rather than B2C companies who target Consumers: Business to Consumer.
 A hybrid term that has come into fashion more recently is B2B2C, being an organisation that sells to business and consumers.